teaminkling/doc-flow/README.md

 # Inkling Flow

-A simple but robust configuration management process.
+A simple but robust configuration management process using ZenHub.

-## Your Actions

-In order to use Inkling Flow, you need to:

-1. Add the `epic` and `breaking` labels to your organisation's default Issue labels.
-2. Read through the rest of this file.

 ## Flow

 ### Change Management

-1. Prototype on `main` with no fear of breaking or Issues pre-`1.0.0`.
-2. Changes after `1.0.0` should be associated to GitHub Issues.
+1. Create an issue for each logical change (bug or feature).
+   - Each issue has an Assignee.
-   - Each has a mandatory Assignee and Milestone.
+   - Each issue has a Milestone.
-3. An assigned Issue should automatically create a branch, e.g., `i-512-short-description-here`.
-4. Milestones are manually created and tracked.
-    - Consider the user of a third party system such as ZenHub.
+2. Create Milestones as necessary.
+3. Plan large changes using `Epic`s.
+4. Each Milestone has a versioned Release.

 ### Release Documentation